 8. Sleeping On The Job

-1st Offense: 15 - 45 Days suspension from work 2nd & Subsequent Offenses: Discretionary
+1st Offense: 30-60 Days suspension from work 2nd and Subsequent Offenses: Subject to the discretion of the JPLRC.

 9. Failure To Follow Instructions Not In Conflict With The Master Agreement And Port Working Rules